BRINGING NETWORKING BACK TO YOUR WORK LIFE

 Each attendee is invited to give a 60 second ‘elevator’ introduction – which can include a short brief about their role, company, challenges they’ve faced, plans for the future and any recent good news.

-1 x public sector organisation will be invited to give a 10 minute presentation (including option of video or keynote presentation) followed by a short Q&A.
+1 x public sector organisation will be invited to give a 10 minute presentation (including option of slides) followed by a short Q&A.

-1 x private sector organisation will be invited to give a 10 minute presentation (including option of video or keynote presentation) followed by a short Q&A.
+Up to 2 HD stakeholders will be invited to each give a 5 minute presentation (including option of slides) followed by a short Q&A.

 Networking & Close: